JBBrian/password-manager/README.md

 # password-manager
-Password manager that generates a strong password and saves data into a .json
+Password manager that generates a strong password and saves data into a .json file